JaGoLi/libreboot-repo/www/donate.md

 without coreboot!

 I, Leah Rowe, am founder of both Libreboot and Retroboot.
 I am also the lead developer of both projects.
-I handle the money and I share it with other core members of both the Libreboot and Retroboot projects.
+I use whatever money is received to fund development;
+this also includes paying the other developers for their time on the project.

 Send money via Patreon
 ======================